-To open a found item directly from the hit list, click the "Open" button / next to it.
+To open a found item directly from the hit list, click the "Open" button ■ next to it.

-If a "Create Test from Template" button o is shown next to a test template in the search results, you can create this test directly from the hit list.
+If a "Create Test from Template" button • is shown next to a test template in the search results, you can create this test directly from the hit list.

-If a "Pin to Dashboard" button or is shown next to a search result, you can pin it directly from the hit list to the dashboard.
+If a "Pin to Dashboard" button a or sis shown next to a search result, you can pin it directly from the hit list to the dashboard.

-If a search result is already pinned to the dashboard, an "Unpin from Dashboard" button • or • is shown next to it.
+If a search result is already pinned to the dashboard, an "Unpin from Dashboard" button I or I is shown next to it.
 You can unpin this item directly by clicking the button in the hit list.